 At Mawgan Porth, there's a laid back atmosphere, with a sheltered sandy beach with gentle waves making it an ideal place for have your first go at surfing.

 Mawgan Porth's Sunday Times award winning beach has acres of golden sands, great for just relaxing, playing family games, making sand castles or maybe just flying a kite.
-Then in the evening relax outside your accommodation with a cold drink and watch the sun go down..
+Fringed by both sand dunes and rock pools, there are also a number of caves to explore, if you're brave enough!

 The fantastic Atlantic breakers make for magnificent surfing for all abilities, so there's lots of fun for everyone, all under the watchful eye of the RNLI lifeguards who operate on the beach every day between April and September.

 It's also a dog friendly beach, so your four-legged friend can enjoy their holiday as well.

 For the walkers in your life the South West Coast Path passes right through Mawgan Porth.
 Walking northwards brings you to the legendary Bedruthan Steps, supposedly named after the giant Bedruthan who used the rock stacks as stepping stones.
 The landscape is synonymous with shipwrecks and smugglers but there's also evidence of people living in the area 4000 years ago.

 Going west the path climbs up to Berryl's Point and onwards to the vast expanse of sand at Watergate Bay, where you will find plenty of places to eat and drink before catching the bus back to Mawgan Porth.